Epithelia are multiscale active liquid crystals

-where $\Delta_{p} = \sum_{i=1}^{V} |\bm{r}_i|^{p}$, and the operator $\traceless{\cdots}$ has the effect of rendering its argument symmetric and traceless~\footnote{For tensors whose rank is higher than two, the property of being traceless implies that contracting any two indices of the tensor yields zero.}.
+where $\Delta_{p} = \sum_{v=1}^{V} |\bm{r}_v|^{p}$, and the operator $\traceless{\cdots}$ has the effect of rendering its argument symmetric and traceless~\footnote{For tensors whose rank is higher than two, the property of being traceless implies that contracting any two indices of the tensor yields zero.}.
 For $p=2$, Eq.~\eqref{eqn:pRankTensor} gives, up to a normalization constant, the traceless part of the standard rank$-2$ shape tensor~\cite{Aubouy2003,Asipauskas2003}.
-Regardless of its rank, the tensor $\bm{G}_{p}$ has only two linearly independent components in two dimensions~\cite{Giomi2021a,Giomi2021b}, from which one can extract information about the cells' orientation and anisotropy.
-In particular, using a generalization of the spectral theorem to tensors with arbitrary rank~\cite{Virga2015,SI}, one can show that all elements of $\bm{G}_{p}$ are proportional to either the real or the imaginary part of the complex order parameter
+Regardless of its rank, the tensor $\bm{G}_{p}$ has only two linearly independent components in two dimensions~\cite{Giomi2021a,Giomi2021b}, from which one can extract information about the cells' shape and orientation.
+In particular, using a generalization of the spectral theorem to tensors with arbitrary rank~\cite{Virga2015}, one can show (Supplementary Information, Sec.~S2) that all elements of $\bm{G}_{p}$ are proportional to either the real or the imaginary part of the complex function

-where $\phi_{i}=\arctan(y_{i}/x_{i})$ the angular coordinate of the $i-$th vertex of a given cell (Fig.~\ref{Fig:fig1}e).
-The angle $\vartheta_{p}$, on the other hand, corresponds to the $p-$fold orientation of the whole cell with respect to the horizontal direction.
-In practice, this is equivalent to the inclination of a $p-$legged star centred at the cell's center of mass and oriented in such a way to maximize the probability of finding a vertex in the direction of either one of the legs.
-Some example of this construction is shown in Fig.~\ref{Fig:fig1}e and ~\ref{Fig:fig1}f, where $\psi_{p}$ is computed for more or less elongated irregular polygons.
-When applied to defective configurations, our method yields the correct winding numbers $s=\pm 1/6$ (Fig.~\ref{Fig:fig1}g and \ref{Fig:fig1}h).
+where $\phi_{v}$ is the angle between the $v-$th vertex of a given cell and the $x-$axis (Fig.~\ref{Fig:fig1}c).
+In the following, we will refer to $\gamma_{p}$ as {\em shape function}.
+Its phase -- i.e. $\vartheta=\Arg(\gamma_{p})/p$ -- corresponds to the $p-$fold orientation of the whole cell with respect to the horizontal direction.
+In practice, this is equivalent to the inclination of a $p-$legged star located at the cell's center and oriented in a way that maximizes the probability of finding a vertex in the direction of either one of the legs.
+The shape function $\gamma_{p}$ can be viewed as a generalization of the traditional $p-$fold orientational order parameter $\psi_{p}=\exp (ip\vartheta)$~\cite{Halperin1978,Nelson1979} to irregular and unequal shapes and, unlike the latter, has the advantage of quantifying {\em both} the shapes' orientation -- via its phase $0 \le \vartheta < 2\pi/p$ -- and regularity -- via its magnitude $0\le |\gamma_{p}| \le 1$ (see insets of Fig.~\ref{Fig:fig1}c and Extended Data Fig.~E2).
+Moreover, when used to detect hexatic disclinations, $\gamma_{6}$ yields the correct winding number $s=\pm 1/6$ (Fig.~\ref{Fig:fig1}b,d).
+Further details about the shape function $\gamma_{p}$, including a benchmark analysis on systems of melting Brownian particles~\cite{Bernard2011,Digregorio2018}, can be found in the Supplementary Information.